 The goal of the Coaching Committee is that every team has at least a "F" licensed coach.
 Once the coach is licensed, we hope he or she will continue their education through the "E/D" level.

-The goal for District IX is to have all of our coaches obtain the CYSA coaching license that corresponds to the division and age of the team they are coaching.
+The goal for District IX is to have all of our coaches obtain the USSF coaching license that corresponds to the age and level of the team they are coaching.
 By implementing and upholding this goal, District IX hopes to provide our coaches with the necessary teaching skills that will help improve the technical and tactical skills of the players they will coach, and in turn keep our youth players playing the game.

 Subject to the exceptions noted in the transition (grace) periods outlined below, coaches must be licensed in accordance with the provisions below.